team178/2023RobotCode/2023-breakdown.md

 The difference with cheesy drive is that it uses some more complex math, and also includes a quick-turn feature, that allows arcade style driving when pressing a trigger, so that while you can still have the high-speed turning benefit of curvature drive, you can still switch to arcade and be able to turn on the spot at lower speeds.

 Why aren't we using it?
 Because for some reason the Falcons overheat when using it.
 We have no idea why.
-Plus, David was doing better with arcade drive.
+Plus, our driver was doing better with arcade drive.

 ### Pose Estimation